seaCatKim/catherine-kim-website/content/post/brief-history-TL/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'View of Dili, Timor-Leste from above.
-Image credit: Catherine Kim'
+  caption: 'Kids playing at the beach.
+Image credit: Craig Heatherington'
   focal_point: ""
   placement: 2
   preview_only: false